 South Carolina is a “right-to-work” state, which usually means an employer can fire you at any time for almost any reason, just as you can quit at any time for any reason.
 South Carolina workers’ compensation laws and regulations supersede this rule.

-South Carolina workers’ compensation law prohibits an employer from firing an employee in retaliation for filing a workers’ compensation claim.
+The law prohibits an employer from firing an employee in retaliation for filing a workman’s comp claim in South Carolina.

 Fact 5: Most Employers Are Required to Have Workers’ Compensation Insurance

-The state requires businesses with four or more employees to have workers’ compensation insurance.
+The state requires businesses with four or more employees to have South Carolina workers’ compensation insurance in case of accidents that occur in the workplace.
 However, as with most things, there are exceptions to this rule.
 There are actually enough exceptions (and exceptions to the exceptions) that it’s difficult to definitively state them without tons of disclaimers.

 Just know that most employers have to have workers’ compensation insurance, and worry about the exceptions if they come up!